abdelazizSalah/Port_Swigger_Notes/SQL_Injection/What_is_SQL_injection.md

 ## How to exploit SQLi
 - It depends on the SQLi vulnerability that we are trying to exploit.
 1. The first type and most common is **Error-based SQLi**
     - Submit SQL-specific characters such as ' or " and look for errors
     - Different characters give different errors
     - so successful exploit in this type is to get the application to output an SQL error.

 2. Exploiting Union based SQLi
      - There are two main rules for combining the result sets of two queries by using Union
        1. The number and the order of the columns must be the same in all queries.
        2. The data types must be compatible.
      - Exploitation:
         1. Figure out the number of columns that the query is making
            - Usually we use ORDER BY clause:
              - > example: select title, cost from product where id = 1 order by 1--
              - > example: select title, cost from product where id = 1 order by 2--
              - > example: select title, cost from product where id = 1 order by 3-- => cause error
                - so here it will return the data ordered by the first column.
                - so our idea will be to keep incrementing order by, until we hit error, then we will know that the number of columns is the error idx - 1
              - Another way to do so, is to use NULL VALUES
                - > example: select title, cost from product where id = 1 UNION SELECT NULL-- => error
                - > example: select title, cost from product where id = 1 UNION SELECT NULL, NULL-- => no error
                - > example: select title, cost from product where id = 1 UNION SELECT NULL, NULL, NULL-- => error
                  - So, the main idea here is that if you do not use the same number of NULL as the columns, you will get error, so you keep incrementing the NULLs until you do not see error.
                - the payload will be in this format **' UNION SELECT NULL**
                - the error will be in form of:
                  - All queries combined using UNION operator must have an equal number of expressions in their target lists.
-    2. Figure out the datatypes of the columns (mainly interested in string data).
+        2. Figure out the datatypes of the columns (mainly interested in string data  ).
-       - probes each column to test whether it can hold string data by submitting a series of UNION SELECT payloads that place a string value into each column in turn.
+            - probes each column to test whether it can hold string data by submitting a series of UNION SELECT payloads that place a string value into each column in tur n.
               - > example: ' UNION SELECT 'a', NULLL--
               - so here we try to check if the first column can contain strings, if not, we will see an error saying: Conversion failed when converting from varchar value 'a' to datatype int
               - this means that first column type is int not string.
         3. use the Union operator to output information from the database.
            - use the previous information to try to extract information from the DB.
 3. Exploiting Boolean-based Blind SQLi
    - Submit boolean condition that evaluate to false and note the response.
    - Submit boolean condition that evaluate to true and note the response.